palaeoware/revosim/JOSS/paper.md

 To track the effects of energy-transfer interactions, REvoSim v3 records a ‘trophic level’ for each organism over the course of its lifetime [@anderson:2009].
 Trophic level is initially inherited from the parent, but subsequently becomes one greater than an average of the trophic levels of all of the sources from which the organism has gained energy during its life, weighted by the amount gained from each source.
 This results in calculated trophic levels that mirror those in real world ecosystems (i.e. zero for producers, one for herbivores, two for primary carnivores, etc.).

 ## Logging
 The logging system within the software has been redesigned to improve flexibility.
-The user can now define a header, a string output every generation with grid-level statistics, and an output for every species every iteration.
+The user can now define a header, a string output for every polling iteration with grid-level statistics, and an output for every species every polling iteration.
 These allow any combination of outputs required for an experiment.

 ## Species identification
 The species identification algorithm has been recoded to improve performance.